Health and Medical Administrative Services

 Health Information Technicians are responsible for maintaining components of health information systems consistent with the medical administrative, ethical, legal, accreditation and regulatory requirements of the health care delivery system.
 In all types of facilities, and in various locations within a facility, the health information technician possesses the technical knowledge and skills necessary to process, maintain, complete and report health information data for reimbursement, facility planning, marketing, risk management, utilization management, quality assessment and research; abstract and code clinical data using appropriate classification systems; and analyze health records according to standards.
 As part of the degree plan, students will complete an internship that enables them to gain real-world experience.
 In addition, students are prepared for a national exam that measures proficiency and competency in the standards set by the American Health Information Management.

-- Delivery: Day and Night Classes; Traditional, Hybrid, and Distance Education classes
+• Delivery: Day and Night Classes; Traditional and Hybrid

 Accreditation